 Specialized Insurance Coverage

-Given the unique risks and challenges faced by non-resident LLCs, there may be a need for specialized insurance coverage (Forbes).
+Given non-resident LLCs’ unique risks and challenges, specialized insurance coverage may be needed (Forbes).
 This can include cyber liability insurance, which covers losses from cyber attacks or data breaches.

 The specific types of specialized insurance required will depend on the LLC’s operations, industry, and risk profile.
 For example, an LLC that operates in the technology sector may need more extensive cyber liability coverage.
 In contrast, one in the construction industry may need additional coverage for equipment and vehicles.